Tav607/obsidian-ai-transcriber/README.md

 ### Recording Audio

 - Click the microphone icon in the left ribbon or run the **"Record Audio"** command from the command palette.
 - In the record modal, start recording.
+When done, you can choose:
+    - **Stop & Save**: Saves the audio file to the configured "Audio Directory" without transcribing.
-When done, you can choose to **Stop & Save** (saves the audio without transcribing) or **Stop & Transcribe** (saves audio and proceeds to transcription).
+    - **Stop & Transcribe**: Saves the audio file and proceeds to transcription.
+        - If AI Editing is enabled in settings, a modal will first appear asking you to select a System Prompt Template.
+        - If you cancel template selection, only the audio file is saved, and transcription is aborted.
+        - If confirmed, the audio is transcribed, and then the transcript is processed by the AI editor using the selected template.

 ### Transcribing Existing Audio Files

-- Right-click any `.webm` or `.m4a` file in the file explorer.
+- Right-click any `.webm`, `.m4a`, or `.mp3` file in the file explorer.
-- Select **"Transcribe with AI"** to generate a transcript (raw or edited).
+- Select **"Transcribe with AI"**.
+    - If AI Editing is enabled in settings, a modal will first appear asking you to select a System Prompt Template.
+    - If you cancel template selection, the entire transcription task is aborted.
+    - If confirmed, the audio is transcribed, and then the transcript is processed by the AI editor using the selected template.
+    - If AI Editing is disabled, the audio is transcribed, and the raw transcript is saved.

 ### Editing Existing Transcripts

-- Open a raw transcript file, then run the **"Edit Transcript"** command from the command palette.
+- Open a raw transcript file (typically a `.md` file).
+- Run the **"Edit Current Transcript with AI"** command from the command palette.
+    - A modal will appear asking you to select a System Prompt Template to use for editing.
+    - If you cancel template selection, the editing process is aborted.
+    - If confirmed, the AI editor will process the current text using the selected template.
-- The plugin will then use the configured AI editor settings to process and refine the selected transcript.
+- The plugin will then use the configured AI editor settings and the selected System Prompt to process and refine the transcript.

 ### Transcript Output